Air Line Pilots Association, International: Leadership

 ALPA's four international officers were elected by the union's Board of Directors on Oct.
 19, 2022, and began their four-year terms on Jan.
 1, 2023.

 Jason Ambrosi, Delta Air Lines, is ALPA's twelfth president.
 He previously served as chair of the Delta pilots’ Master Executive Council.
 While employed by a charter airline, Ambrosi was a strong supporter of labor representation and helped create a culture of safety.

 Wendy Morse, United Airlines, is ALPA's first vice president and national safety coordinator.
 At United, Morse served as Master Executive Council chair and held many other positions of leadership.

-Sean Creed, Spirit Airlines, is ALPA’s vice president-administration/secretary.
-Creed previously served as ALPA’s national resource coordinator and executive vice president–Group A for Spirit Airlines pilots, as well as in other ALPA leadership positions at Spirit.
+Justin “Tyler” Hawkins, United Airlines, is ALPA’s vice president-administration/secretary.
+Hawkins held the same position at Frontier Airlines.
+At Frontier, he was also on the Master Executive Council and served as the chair of the MEC’s Strategic Preparedness and Strike Committee.

 Wes Clapper, JetBlue, is ALPA's vice president–finance/treasurer.
 Clapper previously served in several leadership roles at JetBlue, and recently was the Group A executive vice president for the union.